godwin85/typescriptOnly/README.md

     - The API tests are stored in the directory 'tests/api-tests'

 -UI tests - There are two end-to-end UI tests that have been created with a specific focus on the mobile phone number validation:
-    - A positive test that involves inputing a valid mobile phone number.
-This also tests whether input values are saved and can be successfully updated if the customer has to update their mobile number.
+    - A positive test that involves:
+        - inputing a valid mobile phone number and progressing to the Marital Status screen
+        - Navigating back to the Mobile Number screen and updating the phone number value before progressing to the Marital Status screen
+        - Returning to the mobile number screen and checking whether the updated value has been saved

-    - A negatove test that involves inputting an invalid mobile number which has < 11 digits and validating whether the member remains on the mobile number screen with the expected error message being displayed.
+    - A negatove test that involves:
+        - Inputting an array of invalid mobile numbers
+        - Checking whether each value is rejected with the expected error message being returned
+        - Checking whetehr the customer does not progress to the Marital Status screen
 - The UI tests are stored in the directory 'tests/ui-tests'

 #Overview of technnology stack